snuffyDev/Beatbump/README.md

 This project is in it's infancy, so for stability reasons, this repository is currently not accepting pull requests for now.
 You can download the repo and modify the code to fit your needs best.

-Once there's documentation for how it works, along with a solid base of features, this repo will accept them.
+Once the documentation is finished, this repo will accept them.

+You can find the documentation [here](https://snuffydev.github.io/Beatbump/#/).
 ### Getting Started

 First, clone or initialize the repository on your machine.
 To quickly get setup, use [degit](https://github.com/Rich-Harris/degit):